reidwmulkey/opin-neo/README.md

 Transactions
 -----------------------
-Each promise will resolve synchronously, so that data from one can be used by a following promise
+Each promise will resolve synchronously, so that data from one can be used by a following promise.

 	db.tx([
 		db.createNode("Store", {name:"Avoca Coffee Shop"}),
 		db.createNode(["Chai", "Tea", "Yerba Mate"], {name:"Yerba Chai"}),